JacobChristen7/Portfolio/README.md

   * Familiar with tools like WebdriverIO, JMeter, Postman.

 __Jira__
-  * Knowlage on making bug tickets
+  * Knowlage of making bug tickets.